microsoft/csapps-msteams-watercooler/README.md

 The scheduler will run for specified time and update database with the following things.
 It will loop through all the active calls and get the desired information from graph and based on the database records it will update or insert the records.
 E.g.: Currently there are 4 active users in the room.
 When the scheduler runs for the first time it will insert all 4 records.
 In next scheduler event we have a new participant in the call it will check for the change and as the new user is there it will insert the data.
 If any other user dropped off it will update the meeting end time for the user.

 #### UI
 The UI will fetch all the rooms and participants from the above-mentioned API and display the tiles information.
 The tile will have the Room name, description, participants list and a button to join the call.
 If the user is part of the call the join button will be displayed.
 Apart from that the first will be fixed and it will have the create new room button.
-On click on the button will open a dialog box with Room Name, Description and Participants list.
+"Click on the button to" open the dialog box with Room Name, Description and Participants list.
 After saving the Room a new call will be initiated.
 Bot will join the call and it will call other users who are invited initially.
 The UI application will continuously the poll the API to get the latest rooms information.

 ## Microsoft Graph API
 #### Delegated Permissions